Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Simulation Study

-We repeat the simulations in the CAM and MIX scenarios for $p=10,15,20$, $n_{1}=50,100,150$ and set $n_{2}=6 \times n_{1}$ for all setups, keeping the ratio of the population sizes consistent with the GBM application.
+We repeat the simulations in the CAM and MIX scenarios for $p=10,20$, $n_{1}=50,100,150$ and set $n_{2}=6 \times n_{1}$ for all setups, keeping the ratio of the population sizes consistent with the GBM application.
 For each $(n_{1},p,\delta)$ combination in the CAM and MIX scenarios, we perform 500 independent replications.
-In the last two scenarios, there are $p=11$ covariates and we use $n_{1}=49$.
-Finally, to avoid reporting summaries that might just hinge on a lucky choice of the logistic regression coefficients in $e(\cdot)$ and to remove one source of randomness unrelated to the methods under comparison, we independently sample a different set of regression coefficients (from a discrete mixture distribution) for each of the 500 repeat simulations. {Further details are provided in Section \ref{sm subsec:simulation_truth} of the supplementary materials.} \paragraph*{Analyses:} We perform {seven} different analyses for each of the four scenarios to estimate the treatment effect $\Delta_{\theta}$ which we define here as the difference in mean outcomes, i.e., $\delta$.
-The analyses are (i) \textit{CA-PPMx}: An analysis using the proposed \textit{CA-PPMx} model of Section \ref{subsec:treatment_effect}; (ii) \textit{IS-LM}: The two-step IS approach introduced in Section \ref{subsec:IS_reweighing}.
-We first sample a subpopulation of size $n_{1}$ from $\bXtw$ following the importance resampling scheme proposed in Section \ref{subsec:IS_reweighing} and subsequently estimate the treatment effect between the subpopulation and the treatment arm by fitting a linear model; (iii) and (iv) \textit{PP-Logistic} and \textit{PP-RF}: Two PS-based power prior approaches using a logistic model and random forest \citep{randomforest}, respectively; (v) and (vi) \textit{CL-Logistic} and \textit{CL-RF}: Two composite likelihood approaches with logistic and random forest classifier based PSs, respectively; and finally, (vii) \textit{Matching}: A distance based bipartite matching method design to match treatment and control groups in observational studies \citep{optmatch_paper} and subsequently using a linear model for detecting treatment effects as implemented in the \texttt{optmatch R} package.
+Under the Interaction and Oracle scenarios, there are $p=11$ covariates and we use $n_{1}=49$.
+To avoid reporting summaries that might just hinge on a lucky choice of the logistic regression coefficients in $e(\cdot)$ and to remove one source of randomness unrelated to the methods under comparison, we independently sample different sets of regression coefficients (from a discrete mixture distribution) for each of the 500 repeat simulations. {Further details are provided in Section \ref{sm subsec:simulation_truth} of the supplementary materials.} \paragraph*{Analyses:} We compare the CA-PPMx model with the PS-integrated power prior and composite likelihood approaches \citep{propensity_power_prior,propensity_CL_first,propensity_CL} as implemented in the \texttt{psrwe} \texttt{R} package, and a two-step population \textit{matching} approach.
+We perform {seven} different analyses for each of the four scenarios to estimate the treatment effect $\Delta_{\theta}$ which we define here as the difference in mean outcomes, i.e., $\delta$.
+The analyses are (i) \textit{CA-PPMx}: The proposed \textit{CA-PPMx} model of Section \ref{subsec:treatment_effect}; (ii) \textit{IS-LM}: The two-step IS approach introduced in Section \ref{subsec:IS_reweighing}.
+We first sample a subpopulation of size $n_{1}$ from $\bXtw$ following the importance resampling scheme proposed in Section \ref{subsec:IS_reweighing} and subsequently estimate the treatment effect between the subpopulation and the treatment arm by fitting a linear model; (iii) and (iv) \textit{PP-Logistic} and \textit{PP-RF}: Two PS-based power prior approaches using logistic regression and random forest \citep{randomforest}, respectively; (v) and (vi) \textit{CL-Logistic} and \textit{CL-RF}: Two composite likelihood based approaches with logistic and random forest classifier based PSs, respectively; and finally, (vii) \textit{Matching}: A distance based bipartite matching method designed to match treatment and control groups in observational studies \citep{optmatch_paper} and subsequently using a linear model for detecting treatment effects as implemented in the \texttt{optmatch R} package.